 Graduate School of Arts & Sciences

-The Graduate School of Arts & Sciences was founded in 1874 as the School of All Sciences to provide advanced programs of study and research leading to MA and PhD degrees.
+The Graduate School of Arts & Sciences (GRS) was founded in 1874 as the School of All Sciences to provide advanced programs of study and research leading to MA and PhD degrees.
 The first degrees were granted in 1877: the MA to Isaac Newton Lewis and the PhD to James Barclay Hall and Helen Magill (Mrs. Andrew Dickson White).
+Helen Magill was the first woman to receive a PhD from an American university.

-Today, approximately 1,800 candidates are registered in MA, MS, and PhD programs in nearly 40 major fields.
-The Graduate School of Arts & Sciences includes all members of the faculty of the College of Arts & Sciences, faculty from the School of Theology (in the Division of Religious & Theological Studies), faculty from the School of Music in the College of Fine Arts, faculty from the College of Engineering (in the Bioinformatics Program), and faculty from other schools and colleges appointed in specific programs.
+Today, approximately 1,800 candidates are registered in MA, MFA, MS, and PhD programs in nearly 40 major fields.
+The Graduate School of Arts & Sciences includes all members of the faculty of the College of Arts & Sciences, as well as faculty from the School of Theology, College of Fine Arts, College of Engineering, School of Public Health, School of Social Work, and School of Medicine.

-Students may also register for courses in the University’s other schools and colleges, in the Arvind and Chandan Nandlal Kilachand Honors College, in the Boston University Marine Program, and at the Woods Hole Oceanographic Institute in Woods Hole, Massachusetts.
+Students may also register for courses in the University’s other schools and colleges, in the Boston University Marine Program, and at the Woods Hole Oceanographic Institute in Woods Hole, Massachusetts.

-The mission of the Graduate School of Arts & Sciences (GRS) is the advancement of knowledge through research and scholarship, and the preparation of future researchers, scholars, college and university teachers, and other professionals.
-GRS awards degrees through 50 professional MA and MFA programs and 30 PhD and MA/PhD programs in the natural sciences, social sciences, and humanities.
-In addition to a wide range of traditional disciplines, we are proud of our leading programs in many interdisciplinary fields such as American & New England Studies and Cognitive & Neural Systems.
+The mission of the Graduate School of Arts & Sciences is the advancement of knowledge through research and scholarship, and the preparation of future researchers, scholars, college and university teachers, and other professionals.
+GRS awards degrees through 50 professional MA, MS, and MFA programs and 30 PhD programs in the natural sciences, social sciences, and humanities.
+In addition to a wide range of traditional disciplines, we are proud of our leading programs in many interdisciplinary fields such as American & New England Studies.
 In keeping with the collaborative teaching and research culture that exists across BU, College of Arts & Sciences partners in many graduate programs across the University, such as PhD programs in molecular biology, cell biology & biochemistry; bioinformatics; and neuroscience; and MA programs in collaboration with the School of Public Health.

 Graduate education at this institution reflects our strength as the heart of a major research university, the devotion of our faculty to teaching and mentoring, and the many advantages of our location in Boston.
 Graduate students benefit both from the richness of opportunity stemming from our large size and diversity of programs and approaches and from our emphasis on the individual graduate student, beginning with the proper match among interests, programs, and faculty advisors and continuing with a sustained concern for the student’s development as a researcher, scholar, practitioner, and teacher.